libssh 0.11.0

 If you plan using an interactive shell, you need to create a pseud-terminal on the remote side.
 A remote terminal is usually referred to as a "pty", for "pseudo-teletype".
 The remote processes won't see the difference with a real text-oriented terminal.

 If needed, you request the pty with the function ssh_channel_request_pty().
-Then you define its dimensions (number of rows and columns) with ssh_channel_change_pty_size().
+If you want define its dimensions (number of rows and columns), call ssh_channel_request_pty_size() instead.
+It's also possible to change the dimensions after creating the pty with ssh_channel_change_pty_size().

 Be your session interactive or not, the next step is to request a shell with ssh_channel_request_shell().